Dr. med. Dirk Manski

 Definition

-Simple nephrectomy is the surgical removal of a kidney, in contrast to radical nephrectomy without adipose capsule, adrenal glands, ureters, or lymph nodes.
+Simple nephrectomy is the surgical removal of a kidney, in contrast to radical nephrectomy, without resection of the adipose capsule, adrenal gland, ureter, or lymph nodes.
+Alternatives for open nephrectomy are laparoscopic nephrectomy, and retroperitoneoscopic nephrectomy.

 Indications for Simple Nephrectomy